-We Couldn’t Update System Reserved Partition Error is a very common issue.
-You must have thought of increasing the size of the partition of the disk on your computer after facing a few errors from before such as “Not being able to install the Windows 10 on your computer” and an error saying we Windows 10 couldn’t update the system reserved partition, along with an error code 0xc1900104, or 0x800f0922.
-Here, you are already in frenzy of updating your system to Windows 10, but you face this message from your computer.
+We Couldn’t Update System Reserved Partition Error is a prevalent issue.
+You must have thought of increasing the size of the partition of the disk on your computer after facing a few errors from before, such as “Not being able to install Windows 10 on your computer” and an error saying Windows 10 couldn’t update the system reserved partition, along with an error code 0xc1900104, or 0x800f0922.
+You are already in the frenzy of updating your system to Windows 10, but you face this message from your computer.

-You may also get the same error message when you are trying to “Update your Drivers or updating any other software recommended by the automatic update,” you face this error.
-This time number of error is just getting piled up.
+You may also get the same error message when trying to “Update your Drivers or update any other software recommended by the automatic update,” you face this error.
+This time number of errors is just getting piled up.
 Also!
-Don’t blame your Karma; your karma has nothing to do with this.
+Don’t blame your Karma; karma has nothing to do with this.
 Gather all your grit together and think wisely.

 Cause of We Couldn’t Update System Reserved Partition Error

-There may be several reasons due to which this error pops in front of your face out of nowhere.
-Out of those, one common reason may be an inner error in system reserved partition.
-One other reason may be, low disk space in system reserved partition (SRP) for an upgrade.
+There may be several reasons this error pops in front of your face out of nowhere.
+Out of those, one common reason may be an internal error in the system reserved partition.
+Another reason may be insufficient disk space in the system reserved partition (SRP) for an upgrade.
 Different versions of Windows have different memory allocated to SRP.
-Like, on windows 7, it takes 100MB disk space, 350Mb on Windows 8, and 500MB on Windows 10.
+Like, on Windows 7, it takes 100MB disk space, 350Mb on Windows 8, and 500MB on Windows 10.

-Now that we are aware of the cause, it becomes slightly comfortable to fix this problem.
-If the error is caused due to low disk space, increase the system reserved partition size; if the error is caused due to an internal file system error, try fixing file system of Windows 7/8.1 system reserved partition.
+Now that we know the cause, it becomes slightly comfortable to fix this problem.
+If the error is caused due to insufficient disk space, increase the system reserved partition size; if the error is caused due to an internal file system error, try fixing the file system of the Windows 7/8.1 system reserved partition.

 But it is not always possible that a user knows the actual cause of the error.
-Moreover, it then becomes prominent to view and checks the properties of the system reserved partition beforehand.
+Moreover, viewing and checking the properties of the system-reserved partition beforehand becomes prominent.

 How to Fix We Couldn’t Update System Reserved Partition Error